Bergen, Norway

 The new theater’s organic arch shape will transform the square into a fluid landscape, creating a contrast to the existing Grieghallen’s sharp, straight lines.
 The pavement is pulled all the way to the façade to create an inviting carpet that brings together culture and city life.
 From intimate acoustic concerts under the shade of a tree, a variety of cultural events spread out onto the square and into the city, forming a dynamic platform for outdoor experiences.

 “Grieg Quarter will anchor Bergen's position as a modern and ambitious city of culture.
-By creating the framework for a setting where the city is invited into the space to enjoy the familiar and the new, the arts center will unlock huge cultural potential for Bergen and Grieg Quarter,” says Kasper Kyndesen, Partner and Design Director, Norway, Henning Larsen.
+By creating the framework for a setting where the city is invited into the space to enjoy the familiar and the new, the arts center will unlock huge cultural potential for Bergen and Grieg Quarter,” says Ingela Larsson, Partner and Architect.

 Along Strømgaten, linden trees will act as a dispersal corridor for insect and bird species.
 Through a dynamic planting scheme, incorporating native flora like Witch’s Egg and Meadowcress, Edward Grieg’s Square will become a hub for butterfly species, enhancing ecological connectivity in Bergen.
 New biodiversity will offer natural value as well as decorative seasonal variation.